a Defibrillator Vest

 Making the decision

-My vest weighed about 5 pounds and having to put it on and off every day became exhausting for me.
+My vest weighed about 5 pounds.
+Having to put it on and take it off every day became exhausting for me.
 I was afraid to have surgery for the pacemaker so I was really stalling by wearing the vest.
-But after experiencing it and not being able to bear it emotionally, I decided to go ahead and have the surgery.
-I just couldn’t bear going to school and people discovering I had the vest on.
+However, after experiencing the vest and not being able to bear it emotionally, I decided to go ahead and have the surgery.
+I just couldn’t bear the thought of going to school and people discovering that I had the vest on.

 Hiding from everyone

 The thing was, I hid my heart disease from everyone.
 Nobody knew at that time.
-I wanted to appear normal, and if someone figured it out, I didn’t know how I would react or respond.
-I just knew I didn’t want that to happen.
-High school was challenging and I didn’t want to be picked on or pointed out as a sick person.
+I wanted to appear normal, and if someone figured it out, I did not know how I would react or respond.
+I just knew I did not want that to happen.
+High school was challenging enough and I didn’t want to be picked on or pointed out as a sick person.

 Having the surgery